“I’m Ready To Voice Act. What Do I Do Now?“

 What online classes, panels or conferences can bring you insight, improvement and forward momentum?
 Are you reading out loud?
 Are you filling your creative cup with what inspires you from art, people and life?

 What have you done today to move the ball down the field?
-What habits are you cultivating to get better and better at voice acting?
+What habits are you cultivating to get better at voice acting?
 Are you into this?
 Or is this just a casual exploration?

 No matter how accomplished you may be, there is always room for growth, exploration and discovery!
-A pro is dedicated to this journey.
+A pro is dedicated to this endless journey.

 You must be so good that they have to hire you!

-You may feel you are “ready to go,” but it will take time to forge the reputation and mutual confidence that will get you in the door for a fruitful audience with a decision maker.
+You may feel you are “ready to go,” but it will take time to forge the reputation and confidence that will get you in the door for a fruitful audience with a decision maker.

 Becoming a creative entrepreneur comes down to this:

-Much of your path forward is thus within your immediate power to shape and influence.
+Much of your path forward is within your immediate power to shape and influence.
 This is where you focus.

 This is the way.